ministryofjustice/security-guidance/docs/system-lockdown-and-hardening-standard.md

 ## Generic hardening standard

-This standard provides a generic set of hardening details, designed to guide IT system development and to supplement the [Technical Controls Policy](technical-controls-policy.md).
+This standard provides a generic set of hardening details, designed to guide IT system development.

 Those configuring MoJ IT systems **shall** consider additional sources of reference such as vendor-supplied platform-specific materials to ensure that specific systems, such as SQL server or UNIX-based servers, are built and configured to a secure standard.
 A selection of external reference sources can be found in this guidance.